mageplaza/magento-2-membership-graphql/README.md

 # Magento 2 Membership GraphQL (Support PWA)

+**Magento 2 Membership GraphQL is a part of Mageplaza Membership extension that adds GraphQL features.** Mageplaza Magento 2 Membership GraphQL (PWA) supports getting and pushing data on the website with GraphQL, along with PWA compatibility support.

 [Mageplaza Membership for Magento 2](https://www.mageplaza.com/magento-2-membership/) is an effective tool to create customer memberships on the online store that increase customer engagement and loyalty.

 With Mageplaza Membership, the store admin can create different membership levels, such as bronze, silver, and gold.
 The store admin can assign specific products to each level of membership.
 Customers will be classified into different membership levels based on the products they buy.
 The assigned products are not limited to any specific type, so it’s flexible for the store owner to draw customers to a certain product that needs to be promoted.